VOLTTRON/volttron/docs/source/setup/bootstrap-options.rst

 ~~~~~~~~~~~~~~~~~~~

 Packaging arguments can be added to the bootstrap argument list to specify an additional set of packages
-to install beyond those required for "vanilla" Volttron.
+to install beyond those required for "vanilla" VOLTTRON.
 Multiple packaging arguments can be specified
 (e.i. python3 bootstrap.py --testing --databases ...)

 .. code-block::